 The man who commanded the largest division was a brilliant general named Khalid bin Al-Walid.
 He was the same man who had caused the defeat of the Muslims at Uhud.
 Despite his later conversion to Islam, he was a cruel soldier and had no faith at all.
 He had been sent against Tulaiha, a man claiming to be a new prophet, in the northeast.
-After Tulaiha ran away and the tribes of Bani Hawaazan surrendered, his task was over and his men advised him to return to Medina.
+After Tulaiha ran away and the tribes of Bani Hawaazan surrendered, Khalid's task was over and his men advised him to return to Medina.

 However, Khalid wanted to continue fighting and he led his men southwards to the tribe of Bani Yarb.
 The chief of this tribe was Malik bin Nuwaira, a noble man who was famous for his generosity, horsemanship and poetry.
-He also had for his wife a beautiful woman named Laila.
+His wife was a beautiful woman named Laila.
 When Malik heard that Khalid was approaching at the head of 4,500 men, he realized that it was useless to fight.
 When the Adhaan was given, he responded to the call with all his men.

-Khalid however, would not have any of it and brutally killed Malik and married his widow the same night, despite the time limit fixed by the Holy Prophet (S) for marrying a widow.
+Khalid however, did not accept this act of surrender and brutally killed Malik and married his widow the same night, despite the time limit fixed by the Holy Prophet (S) for marrying a widow.
 Although Khalid was later charged by the testimony of his own men, who were shocked by his inhuman conduct, Abu Bakr pardoned him.